learn-co-curriculum/hs-coding-club-html/README.md

 <p> Ice cream (derived from earlier iced cream or cream ice[1]) is a frozen food, typically eaten as a snack or dessert, usually made from dairy products, such as milk and cream, and often combined with fruits or other ingredients and flavours.
 It is typically sweetened with sucrose, corn syrup, cane sugar, beet sugar, and/or other sweeteners.
 Typically, flavourings and colourings are added in addition to stabilizers.
 The mixture is stirred to incorporate air spaces and cooled below the freezing point of water to prevent detectable ice crystals from forming.
 The result is a smooth, semi-solid foam that is solid at very low temperatures (<35 °F / 2 °C).
 It becomes more malleable as its temperature increases. </p>
 ```

-In this example, we have an opening p tag `<p>` followed by the text of the paragraph, and finall the closing p tag `</p>`.
+In this example, we have an opening p tag `<p>` followed by the text of the paragraph, and finally the closing p tag `</p>`.
 Pretty much every HTML tag has an opening tag and a closing tag.
 The content to be displayed on the page goes in the middle.
-The opening tag, content, and closing tag is called an html element.
+The opening tag, content, and closing tag is called an HTML element.
 This way, the browser knows that piece of content is a paragraph.

 Simple Site Example: